Scaling API Management

 Senior UI/UX Designer - Yappes Technologies Pvt Ltd

-I led the end-to-end product design for Yappes’ policy management system.
-Building a scalable design system, designing complex features like transformation and advance routing across multiple API protocols, and ensuring a seamless developer experience through research, consistent cross-platform workflows, detailed prototyping, and rigorous validation via CURL, API tryouts & user flow testing.
+I led the end-to-end product design for Yappes’ API management system.
+Building a scalable design system, designing complex features like transformation and advance routing across multiple API protocols.

 Design Sprints Process